polyccon/cv/CV.md

 I presented the results of this work to 250 people from the industry, at the ASI Demo Day event, 9th March 2018.

-* 2017, Work Experience in Node at Filament, Machine Learning and AI company, London
+* 2017, Backend Engineer in Node at Filament, Machine Learning and AI company, London

 I worked on the backend of a chatbot developed to serve the clients of a big company.